+We opened at a time when Blockbuster had a minimal DVD selection.
+We opened to little fanfare, and it took a while to get a following.
 If it wasn’t for our website and eBay sales, we might have only lasted six months in business.

-We made a good run of it for two years, but my idea was a little ahead of its time and definitely located in the wrong part of town.
+I’ve always thought my idea was a little ahead of its time and definitely located in the wrong part of town.
 Notice I’m not saying it was a bad idea because I don’t think it was.

 If there had been all these great social media vehicles like Instagram to promote it back then, it’s possible Oh, The Horror! would still be around.

 I always think, what could I have done differently, and it’s one of those things that will be running through my head forever.

 Unfortunately, all the pictures I had of the shop were lost when my computer crashed years ago but through the Wayback Machine, I was able to get a copy of the logo and storefront picture.

 I’ve still got the John Malkovich cardboard face that is directly under the 9526 in storage somewhere.

 Some of the Oh, The Horror DVD Shoppe tees and business cards are still floating around.
 In case you were wondering who G.A.
 Echevarria in the top card is, it was my late grandfather.